section-engineering-education/engineering-education/articles/intro-to-C++-part01/index.md

 And that is all you need to know to write basic programs in C++.
 We will go over other new things as we continue.

-The best way to get more grasp in writing basic C++ programs would be to pratice some questions on your own.
+The best way to get more of a grasp on how to go about writing basic C++ programs would be to practice some questions on your own.
 Why don't you work on some practice problems before moving forward?
 For example you could try to:

 - Write a program to convert a temperature from Fahrenheit to Celsius?
 And
 - Write a program to implement a small multiplication table?

 ### Takeaway
-In this article, we got to know about the importance of C++ and why and where it is used.
-And most importantly, we learned about the basics of the C++ language.
+In this article, we got to explore the importance of C++ and why and where it is being used.
+Most importantly, we learned about the basics of the C++ language and broke down a simple Hello World example.
 In the next article, we will be moving forward with If Else and Loops.
 Stay tuned!